astralord/astralord.github.io/_posts/2022-02-25-visual-guide-to-statistics-part-ii-bayesian-statistics.md

 </script>

 ![](.)
 *Fig. 2.
 Bayesian inference for binomial distribution.
-Note that when least favorable prior is chosen, Bayes and minimax estimators are the same. *
+Note that when least favorable prior is chosen, Bayes and minimax estimators coincide regardless of the sample value. *